edhassett-tech/HCP-Momentum/docs/PRD_Momentum.md

 Housecall Pro's initial product experience presents new users with too many competing actions, a lengthy onboarding process, and limited guidance on what to do next.

-Users sign up with a specific business goal in mind, but the current experience surfaces a broad set of features and setup tasks at once.
+Users sign up, likely with specific goal or pain-point, but the current experience surfaces a broad set of features and setup tasks at once.
 The onboarding cannot adapt to that goal because it never captures it in any usable form — every Pro lands in the same one-size-fits-all path.
 This creates cognitive overload, slows time-to-value, and disconnects setup from the outcome the Pro actually came for.

 As a result: